defactor-com/documentation/docs/rwa-use-cases/intro.md

+---
+id: lease-agreement-outline
+title: Lease Agreement Use Case
+sidebar_position: 1
+---

-# Technical Documentation for Vehicle Lease Agreement Digitalization Service (Node.js, MongoDB, Angular, AWS)
+# Vehicle Lease Agreement
 ## Overview

 This service digitizes the vehicle lease agreement process, enabling electronic interactions with the contract.
 It facilitates data entry, validation, storage, and retrieval of contract details, tailored for Angular front-end and Node.js backend with MongoDB.